Extensions¶

 Note

 The extension class itself provides many of the registration methods found in the Event Manager to track which events belong to the extension.
-You should use the extensions own registration methods in preference to those in the Event Manger.
-This includes registerEvents and on.
+You

-Plugin Messages
+Plugin Messages¶

 A extension can communicate with a extension on the downstream server through the use of plugin message channels.
 More information about this can be found here.

-Sending a Plugin Message
+Sending a Plugin Message¶

 To send a plugin message use GeyserSession#sendPluginMessage.